 - Medications, such as beta blockers to calm any excessive “adrenaline surges,” reduce the resting heart rate, eliminate obstruction and help prevent the development of arrhythmias.
 Sometimes more powerful antiarrhythmic medications or combinations of medications need to be used.

 - Destruction of the excessive heart muscle tissue that may be blocking blood outflow.
 A cardiac catheterization procedure is performed by a specially trained cardiologist who inserts a thin, flexible tube (catheter) into a blood vessel and injects alcohol into the small branch heart arteries that supply blood to the area of obstructing muscle.
 This causes the muscle to die.
 These alcohol septal ablation procedures are not typically performed in children, but they have been shown to be effective in adults with HCM.
-They must be performed by doctors with experienced in this procedure.
+They must be performed by doctors with experience in this procedure.

 - Removal of some of the thickened heart muscles through open-heart surgery (surgical myectomy).